 In the last years, Istat improved statistic information on service sector.
 Concerning the quarterly service turnover indices the strategy has been developed along three lines.
-Firstly, the coverage of the indicators has increased by the release of more indices completing the wholesale and retail trade and repair of motor vehicles and motorcycles, land transport, ware-housing and support activities for transportation, accommodation and food and beverages service activities (Bacchini et al. 2014).
+Firstly, the coverage of the indicators has increased by the release of more indices completing the wholesale and retail trade and repair of motor vehicles and motorcycles, land transport, warehousing and support activities for transportation, accommodation and food and beverages service activities (Bacchini et al. 2014).
 Secondly, in 2013 new surveys for professional, scientific and technical activities and for administrative and support service activities have been launched completing the set of indices required by the European short-term statistics regulation.
-The indices for these sectors were released in June 2014 together with the total index for service sector, the seasonal adjusted figures were elaborated for the following economic sectors: maintenance and repair of motor vehicles (G452), wholesale trade (G46), water transport (H50), air transport (H51), postal and courier activities (H53) and information and communication services (J), for which the time span available is more than 10 years.
+The indices for these sectors were released in June 2014 together with the total index for services (Istat, 2014).
+Finally, for an easy interpretation of the economic performance of the service sector, the seasonal adjusted figures were elaborated for the following economic sectors: maintenance and repair of motor vehicles (G452), wholesale trade (G46), water transport (H50), air transport (H51), postal and courier activities (H53) and information and communication services (J), for which the time span available is more than 10 years.